-The problem is we do not know how many people get sick when exposed to the virus.
+The problem is we do not know how many people get sick for every 100 people who are exposed to the virus, because there can be several unreported assymptomatic antigen-positive people.
 So we do not know the exact death rate.

 Case Fatality Rate = Number of deaths/Confirmed cases.
 Most initial studies have shown this rate to be around 2% to 4%.
 This was the rate that initiated the global chaos.
-This does not include the people who have gotten infected but did not get tested or people who have gotten tested but did not report or the people who were asymptomatic.
+This does not include the people who have got infected but did not get tested or people who got tested but did not report or the people who were just asymptomatic.

 Infected Fatality Rate = Number of deaths/All infected (tested and untested).
 This does not include people who have been directly exposed to the virus but did not get infected (asymptomatic).